fansunqi/ToolChainVideo/README.md

        PROXY: "put your openai base url here"
      ```

-5. Download the checkpoints  and bulid related project🧩:
+5. Download the checkpoints  and bulid related projects 🧩:

    - **download LLaVA for Image QA**